 (i) Direct discrimination occurs where one person is treated less favourably than another was or would be treated in the same or similar circumstances because of a protected characteristic.

-(iii) Victimisation occurs when a person is subject to detrimental treatment because he or she has brought proceedings under the anti-discrimination legislation, given evidence or information in connection with such proceedings or has alleged that unlawful discrimination has occurred (or is suspected of doing or believed to have done any of the above.
+(iii) Victimisation occurs when a person is subject to detrimental treatment because they have brought proceedings under the anti-discrimination legislation, given evidence or information in connection with such proceedings or has alleged that unlawful discrimination has occurred (or is suspected of doing or believed to have done) any of the above.

 - The protected characteristics contained within the Equality Act 2010 are:

 - sexual orientation.

 - Chambers adopts the definition of harassment as set out in the Equality Act 2010 and by the Bar Council in its Equality and Diversity Guides, namely that there is a spectrum of conduct that can be properly described as harassment.
 As a guide, the Equality Act 2010 describes it as unwanted conduct which has the purpose or effect of violating the victim’s dignity or which creates an intimidating, hostile, degrading, humiliating or offensive environment for the victim.
 A single incident can constitute harassment.

 - Determining whether unlawful harassment has taken place involves an objective and a subjective element; analysis must be made both of the factual event which took place but also of both the alleged perpetrator’s intention and the victim’s perception of that event.
 Even if the alleged perpetrator’s intention was not to harass or cause offence, where their conduct has had this effect – whether on the target or a witness – appropriate action will be taken.